 Variable Value Explanation CmJumpTime 1.3 sec.
 Since the CM did not include the optional jump time TLV, the CMTS will use the default value of 1.3 seconds.
-CmtsRxRngReq 2.04 sec 2 (1 sec.) + 40 msec.
+CmRxTargetUcd 2 sec.
+Although UCD substitution settings are specified in the DCC-REQ, the CMTS does not know that the CM implements this TLV.
+CmRxDsSync 20 msec.
+Although SYNC substitution settings are specified in the DCC-REQ, the CMTS does not know that the CM implements this TLV.
+CmtsRxRngReq 2.02 sec = 2 (1 sec.) + 20 msec.
 Two times the CMTS time period between unicast ranging opportunities plus 20 - 40 milliseconds for MAP and RNG-REQ transmission time and CMTS RNG-REQ processing time.